Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Discussion

+As RotH has been proved on the benefits of hyperbolic geometric on hierarchical relations, we further analyze whether our models can still preserve this property.
+Following the work of Chami et al. \cite{GoogleAttH}, we utilize the Krackhardt hierarchy score ($Khs_\mathcal{G}$) and estimated curvature ($\xi_\mathcal{G}$) as metrics.
+The related results can be found in Table 4, in which a relation with higher $Khs_\mathcal{G}$ and lower $\xi_\mathcal{G}$ is more hierarchical.

+In terms of non-hierarchical relations, such as ``verb group'', Euclidean-based and hyperbolic-based RotH have similar performances.
+In terms of hierarchical relations satisfying $Khs_\mathcal{G}=1$, we observe that hyperbolic embeddings work better on relations having low $\xi_\mathcal{G}$, such as ``hypernym'', ``has part'', and ``member meronym''.
+Meanwhile, RoE and RotL outperform RotH in relations having relative higher $\xi_\mathcal{G}$, such as ``instance hypernym'', ``member of domain usage'', and ``member of domain region''.
+Compared with the other three models, Rot2L obtains the best Hits@10 in most relations and works effectively on hierarchical relations with different $\xi_\mathcal{G}$.

+The results indicate that the simplified models, RotL and Rot2L, have a good ability to encode hierarchical relations.
+They preserve the good properties of both hyperbolic geometric and the Euclidean-based RotE.

-\textbf{Q2: How about the model performance in other embedding dimensions?}
+\textbf{Q3: How about the model performance in other embedding dimensions?}

 We further compare the four models in different dimensions from 8 to 128.
 The experimental results are shown in Fig. \ref{fig:3}(a).
 The prediction accuracy of the four models improves with the growth of the embedding dimensions.
 When the dimensions are lower than 32, RotE is obviously weaker than the others, but it performs well in the high-dimensional condition.
-This result indicates the necessity to research the low-dimensional KGE models.
-Except for RotE, the other three models obtain similar results under different dimensions, but there are still some differences.
+Except for RotE, the other three models obtain similar results under high dimensions, but there are still some differences.
 Specifically, RotL performs better in lower dimensions and achieves the best Hits@10 under 16 dimensions.
 The advantage of Rot2L is shown with the increase of dimensions: Rot2L outperforms the other two after 32 dimensions.
-It proves that the stacked transformations in Rot2L have stronger representation capacity in the high-dimensional condition.
+The experimental results prove that the stacked transformations in Rot2L have stronger representation capacity in the high-dimensional condition.

-\textbf{Q3: Can our models accelerate the training speed?}
+\textbf{Q4: Can our models accelerate the training speed?}

-Fig. \ref{fig:3} (b) shows the convergence of the training process for the four models under 32 dimensions.
-We can observe that RotE increases slowly in the first 20 epochs and converges much later than the others.
-RotH converges faster than RotE, which is previously regarded as the contribution of hyperbolic space.